Dissecting Federated-Graph Aggregation under Domain Shift: Importance-Aware Aggregation via Empirical Analysis: Experimental Protocol

 \subsubsection{Baselines \& Backbone}

 We employed \textbf{PMLP-GCN}, utilize the 2 layers feature extractor and set the hidden layer size of 128, as the backbone for our major experiments \citep{pmlp}; and employed \textbf{GraphSAGE}‑mean \citep{graphsage}, utilizing a 2‑layer neighborhood aggregation (K = 2, fan‑outs of 25 and 10) and set the hidden embedding dimension to 128 as another backbone for our FedSage Comparison experiments.
 The baseline methods we utilized include: \textbf{FedAvg} \citep{fedavg} iteratively averages client model parameters to form a global model, serving as the classical baseline for communication-efficient federated optimization. \textbf{FedProx} \citep{fedprox} introduces a proximal term into each client’s objective to curb local drift, yielding stabler convergence under pronounced systems and statistical heterogeneity. \textbf{Moon} \citep{moon} leverages model-level contrastive learning between local and global representations to align feature spaces and counteract non-IID data effects. \textbf{FedDyn} \citep{feddyn} adds a dynamic regularizer—effectively a control variate—that steers local optima toward the global objective, accelerating convergence without extra communication. \textbf{FedOPT} \citep{fedopt} generalizes FedAvg by applying adaptive server-side optimizers (e.g., Adam, Yogi) to aggregated updates, improving learning speed and robustness on diverse clients. \textbf{FedProc} \citep{fedproc} employs a prototypical contrastive loss that distills global class prototypes to guide local training, narrowing performance gaps on highly non-IID data. \textbf{FedProto} \citep{fedproto} replaces gradient exchange with communication of class prototypes, which the server aggregates and redistributes to regularize heterogeneous client models. \textbf{FGSSL} \citep{fgssl} tackles federated graph learning by jointly aligning node semantics and graph structures through self-supervised global–local contrast, enabling label-efficient training. \textbf{FGGP} \citep{fggp} learns domain-generalizable prototypes that decouple global and local representations, boosting cross-domain transferability in federated graph settings.
-It is important to note that we did not include \textbf{FedSage} and \textbf{FedSSP} as baselines in extensive experiments due to their different backbones; FedSage is tailored specifically for GraphSage \citep{fedsage}, while FedSSP \citep{fedssp} follows the GSP methodology.
-Considering FedSage is a important baseline, we compare the performance with FedSage on GraphSage.
+It is important to note that we did not include \textbf{FedSSP} as a baseline in extensive experiments because FedSSP \citep{fedssp} follows the GSP methodology.
+Considering FedSage is an important baseline, we compare the performance with FedSage on GraphSage.
 This decision was made to maintain fairness in our comparisons.